ccoenraets/salesforce1-app-tutorial/create-expenses-tab.md

 layout: module
 title: Module 4&#58; Creating the Expenses Tab
 ---
-In this module, you create a Tab to provide access to the Expense object both in the full salesforce.com app in your computer's browser and in the Salesforce1 mobile app.
-You also create an Application to provide quick access to the Expenses tab in the full salesforce.com app.
+In this module, you create a Tab to provide access to the Expense object both in the full Salesforce.com app in your computer's browser and in the Salesforce1 mobile app.
+You also create an Application to provide quick access to the Expenses tab while working in the full Salesforce.com app.

 ![](images/expenses_app.jpg)